 The event will be virtual.
 The registration fees will be reimbursed to all the registered applicants.

-The event is structured in five days: the first three days focus on the use-cases of AI/ML for optical networks, the fourth day centers around Photonics for AI acceleration, and on the fifth day, a hackathon will be hosted covering a few AI/ML tasks for autonomous and zero-touch optical transmission and networking.
+The event is structured in four days: the first three days focus on the use-cases of AI/ML for optical networks, the fourth day centers around Photonics for AI acceleration.

-The summer school accepts a limited number of poster and demo applications.
+The summer school accepts a limited number of poster applications.
 The applicants should submit their proposals in IEEE Standard Paper template directly to Dr. Behnam Shariati.
 The submitted proposals should not be longer than two pages.
-The accepted applications will be announced by August 1, 2021.
+The accepted applications will be announced by September 1, 2021.